alishafazal/quiz-game-project-2/README.md

 ![Lighthouse report](assets/images/lighthouse-test.png)

 ### Further Testing
+- I have tested my site on Google Chrome, Safari and Microsoft Edge and the site works well across all of these broswers.
+- All external links work and take the user to the correct destination in a new tab.
+- I asked some of my family and friends to test the site and I recieved all positive reviews.

 ### Solved Bugs
  When testing on devtools to see if the quiz score was incrementing properly, I found that it was almost doubling the score each time the user selected the correct answer.
 To find out where the problem was in my code, I logged the score to the console in each function to keep track of the score as the game progressed.
 The problem lay within this function as shown below: